 Shelter-in-Place: Individuals immediately seek shelter indoors in an interior safe area.
 An ideal location to shelter-in-place (depending on the situation) is an interior and sturdy area with few windows and doors.
 Close all doors and windows, close blinds, and remain in the area until you get an "all clear" message.
 Shelter-in-Place may be activated when there is an active shooter on campus.
-Instructions to Shelter-in-Place will typically be sent out through a RAVE message, but could also come from a staff or faculty member, Resident Advisor, or member of the Eureka Police or Fire Department.
+Instructions to Shelter-in-Place will typically be sent out through a RAVE message, but could also come from a staff or faculty member, Resident Advisor, or member of the Eureka Campus Police, City or County Police, or Fire Department.